In-line/grip/README.md

 ## Building

 Currently building only on the Linux is supported, but there is some discussions and ongoing work for Windows support.
-Anywas, the best way to get list of up to date build time dependencies is to view [.travis.yml](https://github.com/In-line/grip/blob/master/.travis.yml) section containing debian packages.
+Anyway, the best way to get list of up to date build time dependencies is to view [.travis.yml](https://github.com/In-line/grip/blob/master/.travis.yml) section containing debian packages.

 After installing these dependencies you need to install Rust, follow your distribution specific instruction or simply download it from [rustup](https://rustup.rs/).